chandrunarayan/idmd/lessons/week4/homework/events-fonts-images.md

 1. Stop at each border - do not go beyond.
 Use the max() and min() functions to do so
 1. React to arrow keys left, right, up and down
 1. Display the Text “Hit Wall!” using a custom font centered on the ball when you hit a border
-1. Submit to Github by end of today!
+1. Submit your final to Github!

 Initial code for Moving Ball, Displaying Custom Image, and Displaying Text using a Custom Font is below